European elections - Belgium

 To do this, complete the appropriate form, which you can obtain from the local authority in your main place of residence or print out from the federal elections website (www.elections.fgov.be).

-As soon as your entry on the electoral roll has been accepted, you will be legally obliged to go and vote, in accordance with the obligation to vote in Belgium.
+As soon as your entry on the electoral roll has been accepted, you will be legally obliged to go and vote, (except for young people under 18), in accordance with the obligation to vote in Belgium.
 Moreover, you will not be able to participate in the European Parliament elections in your home country.

 You may request the withdrawal of your registration via the municipality where you have established your main place of residence, if you subsequently wish to participate in the European Parliament elections in your country of origin again, or for any other reason.